MakeSchool-Tutorials/Tip-Calculator-Swift/P5-Tip-it-up/content.md

 ## Linking your interface to code

 _Xcode_ makes it easy to connect your interface to code.
-Now that we've got an interface
+Now that we've got an interface let's get it hooked up to our code files!

 >[info]
 >